 Dr. Sears Clue: The characteristic of Roseola is that infants don’t seem very sick and act almost well when the high fever comes down.

-It is contagious from about two days before the fever starts until 1 or 2 days after the fever is gone, even if the rash continues.
-Children who are fever-free for 1 or 2 days can return to school, even if they still have rash.
+Roseola is contagious from about two days before the fever starts.
+The contagion ends two days after the fever breaks.
+Children who are fever-free for 1 or 2 days can return to school, even if they still have a rash.
 It is passed via saliva, runny nose, or cough.
 The incubation period (time from when your child is exposed to the time of actual illness) is around 10 days.

 You essentially just treat any symptoms that are bothering your child.
 There is no actual treatment for this virus.
 The main thing to keep in mind is that this virus can cause high fevers.
 Try to be diligent in treating moderate to high fevers.
 Click here on fever for guidelines.

-There is no urgency to see doctor for this illness.
+There is no urgency to see a doctor for this illness.